 If you’re pumping breast milk while you travel, reserve a mini-fridge in advance for your room.
 The majority of hotels keep them on hand for guests who need to refrigerate medical supplies.
 Worst case scenario, keep the milk chilling in the ice bucket like it’s a nice bottle of rosé.

-And of course, bring (or run out and buy) lots of snacks — try these recipes for our favorite homemade travel snacks to save you hassle and money (just be sure you pick the toddler-safe ones).
-Also bring along a few plastic cups for the room, so your kids don’t get hangry — or break the glasses in the bathroom
+And of course, bring (or run out and buy) lots of snacks — choose the toddler-safe options from this great list of recipes for our favorite homemade travel snacks to save you hassle and money.
+Also bring along a few plastic cups for the room, so your kids don’t get hangry — or break any glasses that may be in the bathroom

 6. Plan in advance for post-bedtime activities.

 As I mentioned, turning on the TV with a toddler in the same room isn’t going to work.
-So a small book light for travel is a smart purchase under $10, allowing you read without waking the kids up, should you be into printed books.
-Or, share a pair of AirPods so you can both snuggle up and stream something for the adults on your phone or tablet without waking the kiddo.
+So a small book light for travel is a smart purchase, allowing you read a book without waking the kids up.
+Or, share a pair of AirPods so you can snuggle up together and listen to an audiobook from Audible or Libro.fm.
+Or stream a movie for the adults on your phone or tablet without waking the kiddo.

 7. Wipe them out

-The real BTDT pro parenting tip for hotel travel with toddlers: Before bedtime, spend a good hour at the hotel pool, a play gym or playground, or basically any place that’s safe for physical activity.
+The real BTDT pro parenting tip for hotel travel with toddlers: Before bedtime, spend a good hour at the hotel pool, a play gym or playground — basically any place that’s safe for physical activity.
 This way your toddler will be wiped out and ready to sleep, whatever your hotel room arrangements.